cosmos/gaia/README.md

 * [Twitter](https://twitter.com/cosmos)
 * [Telegram](https://t.me/cosmosproject)

-## Archives && Genesis
+## Archives & Genesis

 With each version of the Cosmos Hub, the chain is restarted from a new Genesis state.
-This version will be used to upgrade `cosmoshub-3` to `cosmoshub-4`.
-Mainnet is currently running as `cosmoshub-3`.
-Archives of the state of `cosmoshub-1` and `cosmoshub-2` are available [here](./docs/resources/archives.md).
+Mainnet is currently running as `cosmoshub-4`.
+Archives of the state of `cosmoshub-1`, `cosmoshub-2`, and `cosmoshub-3` are available [here](./docs/resources/archives.md).

 If you are looking for historical genesis files and other data [`cosmos/mainnet`](http://github.com/cosmos/mainnet) is an excellent resource.